Omar Lizardo

 Omar Lizardo (born 7 September 1974) is an American sociologist who is LeRoy Neiman Term Chair Professor of Sociology at the University of California, Los Angeles.
-He was previously professor of sociology at the University of Notre Dame (2006-2018), and co-editor of the American Sociological Review.
+He was previously professor of sociology at the University of Notre Dame (2006–2018), and co-editor of the American Sociological Review.
 In 2020, Lizardo became a member of the board of reviewing editors of the journal Science.
 He has also served on the editorial board of the journals Social Forces, Sociological Forum, Poetics, Journal for the Theory of Social Behaviour, Theory and Society, Sociological Theory, and Journal of World-Systems Research.

-The website academic influence ranks Lizardo as the most influential sociologist from the period 2010–2020.
+The website Academic Influence ranks Lizardo as the most influential sociologist from the period 2010–2020.
 According to one commentator, he "has a history of grappling with important ideas in an innovative and insightful fashion".
 Lizardo is a widely published and cited author in numerous sub-fields of sociology.
-He is known for his work at the intersection of cognitive science and sociology of culture, but also social networks, organizational studies, and sociological theory.
+He is known for his work at the intersection of cognitive science and sociology of culture, social networks, organizational studies, and sociological theory.

 Biography

 Lizardo was born in New York City, but spent most of his childhood and teenage years in La Romana, Dominican Republic.
 He graduated from Brooklyn College, CUNY with a B.S. in Psychology in 1997.
 He received a MA in 2002 and PhD in 2006 from the University of Arizona both in sociology.
 He completed his dissertation under the supervision of Ronald Breiger, Kieran Healy, and Erin Leahey, titled Globalization, World Culture And The Sociology Of Taste: Patterns Of Cultural Choice In Cross-National Perspective.
 Lizardo also co-authored several articles with Albert Bergesen while at Arizona.
-In 2006, he started as an Assistant Professor of Sociology, at the University of Notre Dame in South Bend, Indiana.
-While at Notre Dame, he was promoted to the rank of Associate Professor in 2012, and to the rank of Full Professor in 2016.
+In 2006, he started as an assistant professor of sociology at the University of Notre Dame in South Bend, Indiana.
+While at Notre Dame, he was promoted to the rank of associate professor in 2012, and to the rank of full professor in 2016.
 In 2018, he moved to Los Angeles, to occupy his current post at UCLA.